 The blossom takes place in the month of February or March each year in countries like India and lasts for 3 to 4 days.
-The sight of blossom is beautiful with the plants covered in lovely white flowers which are fragrant.
+The sight of blossom is beautiful with the plants covered in lovely white flowers that are fragrant.

 #2 Green Cherry formation

 The blossom flowers after pollination will then slowly turn into small green cherries in the month of April or May and then will start growing into firm green cherries.
 During this time the coffee farmer will be pruning his plants.
 The pruning method is to remove only the non-productive parts of the plant so as to divert the energy into the productivity parts.
-Over grown trees will have a few branches cut to provide the plant with sun light.
+Overgrown trees will have a few branches cut to provide the plant with sunlight.